 The service is available in presence and/or remotely in order to guide users in the use of services and resources

-Service | orientation to services and resources |
+Service | orientation to services, resources and premises |

 Recipients | institutional users |